Create activity feed

 - And more

-Steps to Set Up an Activity Feed with Event Streams
+Steps to set up an Activity Feed with Event Streams

 Enable Event Streams